MaximusPython/realtime-chat/README.md

 # Here is only the back part of the project, you can communicate with all participants of the room and yourself through the console!
+# After starting the server, run the file test-client.js with the command: node test-client.js

 # Chat